terraform-google-modules/terraform-google-sql-db/README.md

 # terraform-google-sql

 terraform-google-sql makes it easy to create Google CloudSQL instance and implement high availability settings.
-This module is consist of the following submodules:
+This module consists of the following submodules:

 - [mysql](./modules/mysql)
 - [postgresql](./modules/postgresql)